10 ways we are staying safe on campus this year

 You won’t be required to wear one if you have a disability or long term physical or mental health condition that restricts you from doing so.

-We’re also providing free thermometers for you to use.
-You’re not obliged to use them but, by keeping a check on your temperature, you could help us keep a check on the potential spread of Covid-19.
+We are also providing free thermometers for you to use.
+You are not obliged to use them but, by keeping a check on your temperature (and self-isolating if yours is above 37.8°C), you could help us control the potential spread of Covid-19.

 Test and trace service on-campus